 - Non-government organisations

-- Graduates from this Double Major program will also have the unique opportunity to choose careers with employers bridging science, business and policy:
+Graduates from this double major programme will also have the opportunity to choose careers with employers bridging science, business and policy:

 - Reinsurance companies, who rely on a balance of earth science data and policy intuition to help assess long-term risk.